kundajelab/atac_dnase_pipelines/README.md

 The ATAC-seq pipeline specification is also the official pipeline specification of the Encyclopedia of DNA Elements (ENCODE) consortium.
 The ATAC-seq pipeline protocol definition is [here](https://docs.google.com/document/d/1f0Cm4vRyDQDu0bMehHD7P7KOMxTOP-HiNoIvL1VcBt8/edit?usp=sharing).
 Some parts of the ATAC-seq pipeline were developed in collaboration with Jason Buenrostro, Alicia Schep and Will Greenleaf at Stanford.

 The DNase-seq pipeline specification is [here](https://docs.google.com/document/d/1e3cCormg0SnQW6zr7VYBWvXC1GiPc5GSy80qlKBPwlA/edit?usp=sharing).
-Note that this is NOT the same as the official ENCODE DNase-seq pipeline.
+Note that this is NOT the same as the official ENCODE DNase-seq pipeline (which is based on John Stam lab's processing pipeline).

 * Go to [Genomic pipelines in Kundaje lab](https://kundajelab.github.io/bds_pipeline_modules)
 * Go to [Discussion channel](https://groups.google.com/forum/#!forum/klab_genomic_pipelines_discuss)